openvinotoolkit/model_server/README.md

 [Docker containers](docs/docker_container.md).
 - [Kubernetes deployments](deploy).
 The server can be deployed in a Kubernetes cluster allowing the inference service to scale horizontally and ensure high availability.
 - [Model reshaping](docs/shape_and_batch_size.md).
 The server supports reshaping models in runtime.
-- [Directed Acyclic Graoh Scheduler](docs/dag_scheduler.md) Connect multiple models to deploy complex processing solutions and reduce overhead of sending data back and forth.
+- [Directed Acyclic Graph Scheduler](docs/dag_scheduler.md) Connect multiple models to deploy complex processing solutions and reduce overhead of sending data back and forth.

 **Note:** OVMS has been tested on CentOS* and Ubuntu*.
 Publically released docker images are based on CentOS.